ntjennings1/seeds/python/README.md

 str | 'c' | A single character. str | 'Hello World' | Two words.

-### Binary Sequence Types
-### Set Types
-### Mapping Types
-### Type Annotation Types

 ## Operators

 This section will discuss the different operators provided by this programming language.
 They are leveraged to create the examples and will be necessary to progress further.

 ### Numeric Types
 These can be used to manipulate or compare the values of int and float data, not complex data.
 They are associated with int, float, or bool data types depending on the nature of the mathematical operation/comparison.

 Here are some examples: